Sam Hauser

 Samuel David Hauser (/ˈhaʊzər/ HOW-zər; born December 8, 1997) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
-He played college basketball for Marquette and, in his senior season, the Virginia Cavaliers, where he posted a stellar 50% FG, 42% 3FG, 90% FT shooting season, but came up just .004 short in free throw percentage from officially qualifying for the 50–40–90 club.
+He played college basketball for Marquette and, in his senior season, the Virginia Cavaliers, where he posted a stellar 50% FG, 42% 3FG, and 90% FT shooting season but came up just .004 short in free throw percentage from officially qualifying for the 50–40–90 club.

 High school career

 Hauser played basketball, golf and football for Stevens Point Area Senior High School (SPASH) in Stevens Point, Wisconsin.
 His father, Dave, was an assistant basketball coach, and his younger brother, Joey, was one of his teammates for his final two years.
-In his junior season, Hauser averaged 18 points, 7.5 rebounds and 3.3 assists per game and led the state with a 50.6 three-point percentage.
+In his junior season, Hauser averaged 18 points, 7.5 rebounds, and 3.3 assists per game and led the state with a 50.6 three-point percentage.
 He led his team to a 27–1 record and the Wisconsin Interscholastic Athletic Association Division 1 state championship, scoring 25 points in the title game against Germantown High School.

 As a senior, Hauser helped SPASH achieve an undefeated season and win a second consecutive Division 1 state championship.
 He averaged 18.2 points, 6.7 rebounds, four assists and 3.1 blocks per game and was named Wisconsin Gatorade Player of the Year and shared Wisconsin Mr. Basketball honors with his teammate, Trevor Anderson.
 Hauser committed to playing college basketball for Marquette on May 17, 2015, over offers from Virginia, Iowa State and Creighton, among several other NCAA Division I programs.